jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **2: Twitter: Sentiment Analysis**

-The analysis collects tweets containing anti-authority words within a 50 mile range of Anglophone and Sinic country capitals.
-The data are collected from 11-05-2021 until present.
+The analysis collects tweets containing anti-authority words within a 50 mile range of Anglophone and Sinic country capitals from 11-05-2021 until present.
 A sentiment analysis is conducted using the NRC sentiment library.
 This is done by calculating how often words associated with certain sentiments occur relative to their respective regional totals.

-Figures 2.1 and 2.2 show selected emotions while figures 2.3 to 2.5 show the net sentiment (positive minus negative words).
+Figures 2.1 and 2.2 show selected emotions while figures 2.3 to 2.5 show
+the net sentiment (positive minus negative words).

 <br>